MaterialFusion: High-Quality, Zero-Shot, and Controllable Material Transfer with Diffusion Models: Method

 \subsection{Preliminaries}

-\paragraph{Diffusion Model.} For our material transfer problem, we utilize the Stable Diffusion v1.5 model \cite{rombach2022high}, a latent diffusion model (LDM), which operates in a lower-dimensional latent space.
+\paragraph{Diffusion Model.} For our material transfer problem, we utilize the Stable Diffusion v1.5 model \cite{rombach2022high}, which is a latent diffusion model (LDM).
 An essential aspect of the Stable Diffusion model is its use of classifier-free guidance (CFG) \cite{ho2022classifier}, which allows the model to generate images conditioned on specific inputs.
 In contrast to classifier guidance \cite{dhariwal2021diffusion}, which requires a separately trained classifier to direct the sampling process towards particular targets, classifier-free guidance blends the outputs of the conditioned and unconditioned models, controlled by a guidance scale $w$.
-The noise prediction during the sampling stage when employing the classifier-free guidance mechanism can be mathematically expressed as:

-where $\epsilon_{\theta}(z_{t}, c, t)$ is the conditioned prediction, $\epsilon_{\theta}(z_{t}, t)$ is the unconditioned prediction and $w$ is guidance scale.
+The noise prediction during the sampling stage when employing the classifier-free guidance mechanism can be mathematically expressed as: where $\epsilon_{\theta}(z_{t}, c, t)$ is the conditioned prediction, $\epsilon_{\theta}(z_{t}, t)$ is the unconditioned prediction and $w$ is guidance scale.
 This mechanism allows the model to generate high-quality outputs that are both creative and contextually aligned with the given conditions.